 Reporting Items Clarifications A. Identification data Reporting year Calendar year for which data are reported.
 2. Provider country/institution Unique code identifying the reporting country or institution.
 3. Provider agency Unique code identifying the agency within the provider country that has budget responsibility and controls the activity for its own account.
 4. Provider project ID number Unique code for identifying the project in the provider's internal databases.
 5. TOSSD ID Number Unique code for identifying the project in the TOSSD database.
 B. Basic data 6.
 TOSSD recipient Unique code identifying the country receiving the TOSSD cross-border flow.
 7. Project title Free text indicating the official project title in English, French or Spanish.
-8. Project description Free text describing the activity, including its objectives, planned outputs and outcomes, time frame, , , and budget.
+8. Project description Free text describing the activity, including its objectives, planned outputs and outcomes, time frame, and budget.
 9. External link Digital Object Identifier (DOI) or link to a web page (of the provider, implementing partner or recipient) containing detailed information on the activity.
 10. SDG focus Multiple codes identifying the target(s) in the UN list of SDG targets (e.g. 2.1, 3.3).
 11. Sector Multiple codes identifying the sector(s) that the resource transfer is intended to foster.
 12. Channel of delivery Unique code identifying the institution through which the activity is implemented.
 13. Channel name Free text indicating the full name of the institution implementing the activity.
 If the institution has a channel of delivery code, this field is empty.
 14. Modality Unique code specifying the modality of co-operation used to implement the activity.
 15. Financial instrument Unique code specifying the financial instrument used to fund the activity.
-16. Financing arrangement Multiple codes identifying specific characteristics of the financial arrangement (e.g. blended finance, 3 Islamic finance, export credits, co-financing arrangement involving recipient counterpart funds).
-17. Framework of collaboration Multiple codes identifying specific frameworks of collaboration such as South-South co-operation and triangular co-peration.
+16. Financing arrangement Multiple codes identifying specific characteristics of the financial arrangement (e.g. blended finance, export credits, co-financing arrangement involving recipient counterpart funds).
+17. Framework of collaboration Multiple codes identifying specific frameworks of collaboration such as South-South Co-operation, triangular co-peration and sharia-compliant co-operation.
 18. TOSSD Pillar A binary code indicating whether the activity falls under pillar I or Pillar II of TOSSD.
-C. Volume data 25 19.
+C. Volume data 19.
 Currency ISO code for the currency in which the transaction has been undertaken.
 20. Amount committed New amount committed contractually by the provider during the reporting year, i.e. the face value of the activity.
 21. Amount disbursed Amount disbursed (expenditure) by the provider during the reporting year.
-22. Reflows to the provider Amount paid back to the provider during the reporting year and related to recoveries on grants, 22.
-Reliows to the provider amortisation of loans and gains or losses from equity sales.
-23. Amount mobilised Amount mobilised from private sources, where a demonstrable causal link between the provision 23.
-Amount mobilised of private finance and the official intervention can be documented.
-For in-kind technical co-operation or private infance and the official intervention can be documented. only 24.
-Salary cost Salary paid to the public official of the reporting country.
-For loans only callary paid to the public entitle reporting country.
-25. Concessionality A binary "Yes" or "No" code indicating the concessionality of the loan according to the IMF definition.
-26. Maturity Interval (number of months) from commitment date to the date of the last payment of amortisation.
-For mobilisation only interval (namber of months) from committenent date to the date of the last payment of amortisation.
-27. Leveraging mechanism Unique code indicating the leveraging instrument used such as a guarantee, a syndicated loan, 27.
-Leveraging mechanism shares in collective investment vehicles, etc. 28.
+22. Reflows to the provider Amount paid back to the provider during the reporting year and related to recoveries on grants, · amortisation of loans and gains or losses from equity sales.
+23. Amount mobilised Amount mobilised from private sources, where a causal link between the provision of private finance and the official intervention can be established.
+For loans only 24.
+Concessionality A binary "Yes" or "No" code indicating the concessionality of the loan according to the IMF definition.
+25. Maturity Interval (number of months) from commitment date to the date of the last payment of amortisation.
+For mobilisation only 26.
+Leveraging mechanism Unique code indicating the leveraging instrument used such as a guarantee, a syndicated loan, shares in collective investment vehicles, etc. 27.
 Origin of the funds mobilised Multiple codes identifying the origin of the funds mobilised in provider, recipient or third country (as applicable).
-29. Co-financiers Free text specifying the names of private and public co-financiers.
+28 Co-financiers · · · · · / 28.
+Co-financiers Free text specifying the names of private and public co-financiers.